 Cottage Industries

-The zero-waste movement needs more specialist cottage industries to refine the manufacturing process for products that have only experienced a packaged existence.
+The zero-waste movement needs more specialist/cottage industries to refine the manufacturing process for products that have only experienced a packaged existence.
 Smaller outfits are more likely to innovate and justify any additional costs from sustainable production if it aligns with their values.

 Similarly, a rise in doughnut economics could be a side effect of zero-waste shopping.
 This is noticeable in Amsterdam, as sustaining eco-friendly urban development is more important than growth.
-The mindset shift has catalysed a fast-growing cottage industry to combat harmful capitalistic shopping practises.
+The mindset shift has catalysed a fast-growing cottage industry to combat harmful capitalistic shopping practices.

 Packaging Standards